Mr-Update/FairEmail/docs/FAQ-de-rDE.md

 A practical example: suppose there is a folder 'marketing' and auto message classification is enabled for this folder.
 Each time you move a message into this folder you'll train FairEmail that similar messages belong in this folder.
 Each time you move a message out of this folder you'll train FairEmail that similar messages do not belong in this folder.
 After moving some messages into the 'marketing' folder, FairEmail will start moving similar messages automatically into this folder.
 Or, the other way around, after moving some messages out of the 'marketing' folder, FairEmail will stop moving similar messages automatically into this folder.
 This will work best with messages with similar content (email addresses, subject and message text).

 Classification should be considered as a best guess - it might be a wrong guess, or the classifier might not be confident enough to make any guess.
-Wenn der Klassifizierer unsicher ist, lässt er die E-Mail einfach da wo sie ist.
+Wenn der Klassifizierer unsicher ist, lässt er die E-Mail einfach da, wo sie ist.

 To prevent the email server from moving a message into the spam folder again and again, auto classification out of the spam folder will not be done.